Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

-\section{Restricted planar circular three body problem approach}
+\subsection{Restricted planar circular three body problem approach}

-Mechanical system of interest includes two masses $m$ and $M$ orbiting the center of mass on circular orbits.
+To handle dynamics of the core-halo object in binary system, the following model has been created.
+Mechanical system of interest (cf.~Fig.~\ref{coordSYS}) includes two masses $m$ and $M$ orbiting the center of mass on circular orbits.
 Mass $m$ (first body) is a point mass.
-Mass $M$ (second body) is extended spherical body with density $\rho(r)$.
-Rotational degrees of freedom for mass $M$ are not considered, and body is rigid.
-Third body is a test body, and its mass is assumed to be negligible (see Sect.~\ref{instability_3d} for more general model).
-In this section I further assume that density $\rho(r)$ inside mass $M$ is constant to simplify formulae.
+Mass $M$ (second body) is extended spherical body with known density $\rho(r)$.
+The body with mass $M$ is rigid.
+Rotational degrees of freedom for mass $M$ are not considered, though.
+Third body is a test body, so its mass is assumed to be negligible (see Subsect.~\ref{instability_3d} for more general model with this assumption relaxed).
+In this subsection only, in order to simplify formulae, and facilitate derivation of linear instability criteria, I further assume that density $\rho(r)$ inside mass $M$ is constant and equal $\rho$.
 Additionally, mass $m$ is assumed to orbit outside radius $R$ of mass $M$.
-Distance between geometrical center of mass $M$ and $m$ is equal to $d$, i.e., $d \geq R$.
+This allows us to use classic RPCTBP formulae.
+Distance between geometrical center of mass $M$ and $m$ is equal to $d$, and $d \geq R$.
 Third test body is initially in the center of mass $M$, where also coordinate origin is placed.
-In co-rotating system, equations of motion for third body, restricted to orbital plane, are:
+In co-rotating cartesian system $(x,y)$ (cf. Fig.~\ref{coordSYS}), equations of motion for third body, restricted to orbital plane, are: